 6. Google Translate – Overcome any language barrier with the scan app

-If you add the difficulties that come with a foreign language to all of the challenges in navigating a new city, then everything becomes that much more difficult.
+If you add the difficulties that come with a foreign language to all the challenges in navigating a new city, then everything becomes that much more difficult.
 This results in employees almost certainly leaning on those more convenient apps and services — and in the process, spending more company money.

 The well-known Google Translate is a crutch for all cramming university seniors everywhere.
-But what makes it more interesting outside of its normal text-translation capabilities is the app’s ability to instantly “read” and translate signs using a smartphone’s camera.
+But what makes it more interesting outside its normal text-translation capabilities is the app’s ability to instantly “read” and translate signs using a smartphone’s camera.
 With an app like this, business travelers won’t ever have to feel mystified by what would otherwise be a routine occurrence during a business trip — and employees won’t have to cover the bill for bad decisions.